“This nation will remain the land of the free only so long as it is the home of the brave.”

 I became a Veteran’s wife the day I got married, although it didn’t mean as much back then.
 My husband was not Active Duty at that time and the Army was a part of his past.
 Still, it was in the back of my head.

 Fast forward three years later and I became an Army wife as my husband re-enlisted and he started the 2nd part of his Army career.
-These days, he is a member of the Tennessee National Guard.
+These days, he is a member of the National Guard.
 He is a Veteran and that makes me a Veteran’s wife.

 Veterans Day is always so emotional for me.
 Not just because of who I am married to but also because of all the other Veterans and their spouses who have come before us.
 All the men and women who have served and those who stood beside them.
 Veterans Day is a day to remember them and to thank those that are still with us.

-The Veteran’s wife is not a new role.
+The Veteran’s spouse is not a new role.
 As long as there have been people who are willing to sign up to join the Military, there have always been spouses who have stood beside them.
 They stood by as their husbands or wives went off to war.

 Honor to the soldier and sailor everywhere, who bravely bears his country’s cause.
 Honor, also, to the citizen who cares for his brother in the field and serves, as he best can, the same cause.”